c-lorenzo76/Veeto/README.md

 # Veeto

 ## Motivation
-The inspiration for Veeto was sparked after multiple encounters where my partner and I could not decide on what to eat.
-We spend a good amount of time choosing and second guessing our option.
-Since we're so indecisive I figured I could make an website to help us.
-When looking online I couldn't find anything that would not do what Google already does which is listing the nearest places we could eat.
-We need someone to decide for us based on our input and I hope that others could find this useful as well.
+Veeto was inspired by the many instances when my partner and I struggled to decide where to eat, often spending more time second-guessing our options than enjoying a meal.
+Our indecisiveness led me to create a solution—a website designed to help simplify the decision-making process.
+Unlike existing tools that merely list nearby restaurants, Veeto takes user preferences into account to make a tailored recommendation.
+My goal is for others who face the same dilemma to find this platform just as helpful.

 ## Tech Stack
 > Javascript |